juh2/context-environments/README.md

 ## Disclaimer

 I am new to ConTeXt, so don't expect anything fancy here.
-Most settings are copied from other peoples setup.
+Most settings are copied from other people's setup.

 ## Purpose